Locally normal subgroups of totally disconnected groups. Part I: General theory: Locally normal subgroups

-A subgroup $H $ in $G$ is locally equivalent to the trivial subgroup if and only if $H$ is discrete.
-We shall later be interested in subgroups $H$ such that $H \cap U =1$ for all $U \in \mcB(G)$.
+A subgroup $H$ in $G$ is locally equivalent to the trivial subgroup if and only if $H \cap U$ is finite; in the \tdlc case, this occurs if and only if $H$ is discrete.
+We shall later be interested in subgroups $H$ of \tdlc groups $G$ such that $H \cap U =1$ for all $U \in \mcB(G)$.
 Since every compact (and hence every finite) subgroup of $G$ is contained in some open compact subgroup, the latter property holds if and only if $H$ is discrete and torsion-free.